edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 Would I recommend this for everybody?
 No. Is it perfect?
 Far from it, I'd prefer a real desktop Steam OS release from Valve, but I think we all know not to wait for Valve to do things if they haven't announced them fully by this point.
-I don't have the same ability to lock the framerate or set scaling options as you do on a steam deck due to not using [gamescope](https://github.com/ValveSoftware/gamescope).
+I don't have the same ability to lock the framerate or set scaling options as you do on a Steam Deck due to not using [gamescope](https://github.com/ValveSoftware/gamescope).
-My mangohud hack works but isn't easily configurable while in a game like it is on a deck.
+My MangoHud hack works but isn't easily configurable while in a game like it is on a deck.
 Sometimes I get bugs that just don't happen on the deck because I'm using an entirely different distro although like a deck I can "roll back" to an earlier snapshot should I need to.

-All that aside, if you like your steam deck but want to game on something a bit beefier with a discrete card without leaving the linux ecosystem I can heavily recommend this approach.
+All that aside, if you like your Steam Deck but want to game on something a bit beefier with a discrete card without leaving the linux ecosystem I can heavily recommend this approach.
 I hope this helps you find a new way to play your PC games.
 The best part?
 All of this software is 100% free and most of it is open source.
 The year of the linux desktop is finally here - _sort of._